PingAuthorize

 $ bin/start-server

-You can now view detailed processing, resolution, and policy dependency information for each possible combination of the attributes included in the query request, as well as each combination’s corresponding decision response.
+You can now view resolution and policy dependency information for each possible combination of the attributes included in the query request, as well as each combination’s corresponding decision response.

-You can also enable policy query debug logging for decisions executed in embedded PDP mode.
-Learn more in Troubleshooting policy queries.
+You can also configure policy query logging for decisions executed in embedded PDP mode.
+Learn more in Policy query logging.